Panic Attack (robot): Series 6

 Panic Attack was seeded 8th for this series.
 Its design was vastly changed from previous years, with a flatter body, no self-righter, and four wheels instead of six.
 This version was colloquially referred to as "Panic Attack Gold" or "Panic Attack 24k" because it was painted gold and silver instead of its signature yellow and black.
 Davies was wholly unsatisfied with this version.

 In the First Round, Panic Attack fought Kronic 2, ROCS and Corkscrew.
 It received damage from Corkscrew, who later drove into the pit.
 ROCS were also eliminated after being flipped by Kronic 2.
 In Round 2, Panic Attack put A-Kill into the pit.

 In the Heat Final, Terrorhurtz continuously hit Panic Attack with their axe until it was immobilised.
-After having been counted out, Panic Attack had its top struck off by Matilda's flywheel.
+After having been counted out, Panic Attack had its top ripped off by Matilda's flywheel.

 Series 7

 Panic Attack was reverted to its chunkier body and caution-striped colour scheme.
 Its self-righter was replaced with a hard rubber panel for protection against overhead weapons, and a large skirt was added at the back.
 It was seeded 8th again.

 In Round 1, Panic Attack fought Mega Morg, Edge Hog and Spin Doctor.
 It flipped over Spin Doctor, who were counted out.
 Panic Attack and Mega Morg then co-operated to push Edge Hog into the pit.

 Panic Attack had its weapon immobilised by Tough As Nails in Round 2, who won on a judges' decision and went on to win the heat.